 In our family travels, we have found a few New England ski areas where time travels at a slower, gentler rate.
 It’s refreshing to pull up to a ski area without valet parking or shuttle buses from parking lot E. Imagine, no rows of ATM-style ticket kiosks, no lesson assembly lines, or Disney-style lift corrals with electronic ticket checks.

-Here are a few ski resorts that hearken back to a simpler time when skiing was a hardy sport with a human touch, and base lodges were a place to fraternize by a stone fireplace (not check your facebook).
-See our Top New England Ski Towns for Family Vacation as well.
+These ski resorts that hearken back to a simpler time when skiing was a hardy sport with a human touch, and base lodges were a place to fraternize by a stone fireplace (not check your facebook).
+See our Top New England Ski Towns for Family Vacation.

-Saddleback (currently closed and awaiting new investment and ownership) takes you back in Saddleback Mainetime.
-Our winter weekend in this neck of Maine woods was such a treat from our usual high speed laps on groomed wide boulevards.
+Saddleback (opening soon under new ownership) takes you back in time.
 Arriving at Saddleback, you park a snowball’s toss from the slopes and walk to a welcoming post and beam base lodge (which is actually new but has a classic homey atmosphere).
 Ticket prices were a flashback at $49 a day, every day.

 Magic also offers old school skiing in a homey humble environment, tight twisty trails, natural snow and old fixed grip double chair s- the base lodge is a tribute to alpine history and it rocks après ski with locals and loyal families.

 Mad River Glen in Vermont has a single chair – is that retro enough for you?
 Mad River also doesn’t allow snowboarder on its natural snow trails.
 General Stark’s Pub is classic old school après ski in the venerable base lodge.
 Mad River Glen’s mantra rings true – “ski it if you can”.